- parley - Negotiate your input

 As of version 0.9 either single line editing mode or multiline editing mode is supported.
 See (refresh-line) in the parameter listing below.

-(require-extension parley) (require-extension parley-auto-completion) ;; Add when needed
+(import parley) (import parley-auto-completion) ;; Add when needed

 stty and core units.

 The parley source code repository is hosted on bitbucket: https://bitbucket.org/ckeen/parley